-The method of locating shorts or contacts on a coated pipe is that of applying AC audio-frequency energy between the pipe and a remote ground connection.
-A traverse is made along the pipeline with a receiver equipped with a search coil.
+The method of locating shorts or contacts on a coated pipe is that of applying a relatively large amount (5 to15 watts) of audio frequency AC between the pipe and a remote ground connection.
+A traverse is made along the pipeline with a Receiver equipped with a search coil.
 A short or contact is observed along the traverse where the average AC signal picked up over the line suddenly drops to a very low level.
 This is assumed to be a point directly above the contact.